-- Library staff will inspect all items that readers take into, and bring out of, the Carol K. Pforzheimer Reading Room.
+- Library staff will inspect all items that researchers take into, and bring out of, the Reading Room.

 - All materials must be handled with great care.
-Staff will instruct readers on the proper handling of items.
-Any reader who fails to observe instructions may forfeit the right to use the library's collections.
+Staff will instruct researchers on the proper handling of items.
+Any researcher who fails to observe instructions may forfeit the right to use the Library's collections.

 - No materials will be paged within forty-five minutes of closing.
-All items must be returned to the Carol K. Pforzheimer Reading Room desk at least fifteen minutes before closing.
+All items must be returned to the Reading Room desk at least fifteen minutes before closing.

-- Permission to examine library materials is not authorization to publish or to reproduce the examined material in whole, or in part.
+- Permission to examine Library materials is not authorization to publish or to reproduce the examined material in whole, or in part.
 Persons wishing to quote, publish, perform, reproduce, or otherwise make use of an item in the Library’s collections must assume all responsibility for identifying and satisfying any claimants of the copyright holder.

-- The reader assumes full responsibility for use of the material and agrees to hold harmless the Schlesinger Library, the Radcliffe Institute for Advanced Study, and the President and Fellows of Harvard College, against all claims, demands, costs and expenses incurred by copyright infringement or any other legal or regulatory cause of action arising from the use of the library's materials.
+- The researcher assumes full responsibility for use of the material and agrees to hold harmless the Schlesinger Library, the Radcliffe Institute for Advanced Study, and the President and Fellows of Harvard College, against all claims, demands, costs, and expenses incurred by copyright infringement or any other legal or regulatory cause of action arising from the use of the Library's materials.

 - In assuming full responsibility for use of the material, the researcher also understands that the materials they examine may contain Social Security numbers, other personal identifiers, and/or sensitive material on potentially living and identifiable individuals (e.g., medical, evaluative, or personally invasive information).
 The researcher agrees not to record, reproduce, or disclose any Social Security number or other information of a highly personal nature that may be found.

 Privacy Notice: The Library maintains a permanent record of materials consulted by each researcher.
 Unless compelled to do so by legal action, this information will only be released with the express written consent of the researcher.